Momentum-resolved spectroscopy of superconductivity with the quantum twisting microscope

 In this work, we show that the recently developed quantum twisting microscope (QTM) \cite{inbar2023quantum} provides direct access to the magnitude of the superconducting pairing potential $|\Delta_{\bf k}|$ in momentum space.
 In particular, it can detect spontaneous breaking of the $C_{3z}$ symmetry of a hexagonal lattice, resolve coherence factors with momentum resolution, and reveal nodal excitations and their momenta through zero-bias conductance.

-The QTM~\cite{inbar2023quantum} is a tunneling device in which a two-dimensional crystalline tip is rotated relative to a two-dimensional sample, forming a planar junction.
-A gate voltage can be applied separately to the tip ($V_{TG}$) and the sample ($V_{BG}$), while a bias voltage ($V_b$) between the tip and the sample can also be applied.
-For a schematic setup, see \cref{fig:QTM_a}.
+The QTM~\cite{inbar2023quantum} is a tunneling device in which a two-dimensional crystalline tip is rotated relative to a two-dimensional sample, forming a planar junction (see~\cref{fig:QTM_a}).
 Because the junction has a large contact area and the tip retains its crystalline order, tunneling processes conserve in-plane momentum.
 This makes the tunneling spectrum directly sensitive to the sample band structure and single-particle spectral function in energy--momentum space.
-A key advantage of the QTM is the ability to continuously vary the twist angle, allowing systematic scans of the spectral functions along well-defined trajectories in momentum space.
-In contrast to scanning tunneling microscopy (STM), which measures only the spatial density of states, and angle-resolved photoemission spectroscopy (ARPES), which accesses only occupied states, the QTM provides momentum-resolved tunneling spectroscopy of both filled and empty states with remarkable resolution.

-From a theoretical perspective, the QTM has been proposed as a probe of fractionalized excitations in spin liquids~\cite{qtmspins}, magnetic order~\cite{qtmmagnet}, plasmons~\cite{wei2025theory}, and phonons via inelastic tunneling~\cite{theoryphonons}.
-Subsequent work has established a general framework for Dirac-point spectroscopy of flat-band systems~\cite{diracscan}.
-In the context of superconductivity, momentum-conserving Josephson interferometry has been proposed as a method to probe pairing symmetry~\cite{xiao2023probing}.
-Experimentally, room-temperature QTM measurements have mapped the band structures of monolayer graphene (MLG) and twisted bilayer graphene (TBG)~\cite{inbar2023quantum}, and have probed electron–electron interaction corrections to the graphene Dirac dispersion~\cite{lee2025revealing}.
-Cryogenic implementations have dramatically extended these capabilities, demonstrating angle-tunable phonon spectroscopy through inelastic tunneling~\cite{qtmphonons}.
-Most recently, QTM studies have revealed the strongly correlated band structure of MATBG~\cite{xiao2025interacting}, consistent with a topological heavy-fermion description~\cite{haule2019mott,calderon2020interactions,thfsong}.
-The proven ability of the QTM to resolve quasiparticle excitations at cryogenic temperatures establishes it as a powerful and promising tool for investigating superconductivity.
+Separate tip and sample gate voltages, together with a bias voltage ($V_b$), control the chemical potentials of the tip and sample ($\mu_T$, $\mu_S$), and the electrostatic shift between them ($\phi$) (see~\cref{fig:QTM_a,fig:QTM_b}).